jmcano50/OpsReadingNotes/401reading7.md

     - Encryption is key in preserving confidentiality, as it scrambles data, making it unreadable to unauthorized users.
 - Integrity:
     - Encryption maintains integrity by preventing unauthorized changes to data, both at rest and in transit.
-- Availability: Encryption by itself does not directly contribute to availability, the security it provides ensures that data is protected from, negligence, unauthorized deletions or alterations, therefore maintaining its availability.
+- Availability: Encryption by itself does not directly contribute to availability; the security it provides ensures that data is protected from negligence, unauthorized deletions or alterations, therefore maintaining its availability.